 - After achieving profound anesthesia, the denuded root surface is thoroughly scaled.

 - A full-thickness trapezoidal flap is prepared by giving a horizontal crevicular incision extending from the mid-facial surfaces of the adjacent teeth.

 - Subsequently, vertical incisions are placed from the mid-facial surfaces of the adjacent teeth extending them apically.

-- The full thickness flap is elevated 3-4 mm apical to the crest of osseous dehiscence; partial thickness flap was prepared thereafter.
+- The full-thickness flap is elevated 3-4 mm apical to the crest of osseous dehiscence; partial-thickness flap is prepared thereafter.

 - The surgical site is degranulated.

 - The GTR membrane is bent in a tent-like fashion with a suture and placed over the denuded root surface.

 - A sling suture is used to stabilize the membrane against the root surface.